The third fight between Tyson Fury and Deontay Wilder is confirmed to occur next, as World Boxing News has stated since the get-go.

 “I hoped the rematch would happen in July.
 I expected Tyson to win that and then fight AJ (if agreed) in November or December.

-“They’ve been talking about October but no-one knows what the date is going to be.
+“They’ve been talking about October, but no one knows the date.
 Every country has a different situation.”

 On how long they may have to wait, Warren added: “Vegas is completely shut down.
 The hotels are shut down.
 Casinos are shut down.
 It’s a complete lockdown.

-“They’ve laid staff off so they’ve got to get up and running first and that isn’t going to happen in a couple of weeks.
+“They’ve laid staff off, so they’ve got to get up and run first, and that isn’t going to happen in a couple of weeks.

-“When it gets to the stage that people can mix again or go back to work it’s going to take time.
+“When it gets to the stage that people can mix again or return to work, it will take time.
 Then you’ve got to look at the impact on disposable incomes.

 “Will people want to travel?
 Do they have the money to fly?

-“The negotiations are done, they were done before the last fight.
-It’s just getting the date, announcing it and getting the fight on.
+“The negotiations are done.
+They were done before the last fight.
+It’s just getting the date, announcing it, and getting the war on.

-Wilder has much to do in order to get himself back in the reckoning to defeat Fury.
-The only upside to all of this is the amount of time ‘The Bronze Bomber’ can spend back at the drawing board.
+Wilder has much to do to get himself back in the reckoning to defeat Fury.
+The only upside to this is the amount of time ‘The Bronze Bomber’ can spend back at the drawing board.

-The 34-year-old’s performance was completely out of character in the second fight.
+The 34-year-old’s performance was entirely out of character in the second fight.
 An outcome that even surprised Fury.

-As trilogies usually are, the third bout will be completely different, with an encounter closer to the enthralling first meeting the order of the day.
+As trilogies usually are, the third bout will be completely different.
+Furthermore, an encounter closer to the enthralling first meeting is the order of the day.